Alphabet

 now (yes) i conjure

-new freckles (drum ur cheeks)
+new freckles (drum cheeks)

-new curls (droop sleepy past ur neck)
+new curls (droop sleepy past neck)

-new knuckles (never dry red rough from desert winter)
+new knuckles (red rough desert winter)

 and thank g-d